-This episode is about the collaboration between the global leader in fluid engineering Sulzer and Siemens Large Drives Applications that are now opening up a new era for large pump operations.
+This episode is about the collaboration between the global leader in fluid engineering Sulzer and Innomotics that are now opening up a new era for large pump operations.
 By combining their BLUE BOX™ and SIDRIVE IQ IoT platforms and services, the two companies will deliver a new integrated solution that improves equipment reliability and reduces operating costs.

 Podcast episode summary

 Pump operators traditionally focus on four main business drivers:

 - enabling risk-based maintenance for reliability

 - optimizing throughput for performance

 - minimizing LCC and CO2 footprints for efficiency

 In order to effectively shift from preventive maintenance to predictive or condition-based maintenance, it is not enough to solely focus on the pumps, as mentioned in the podcast.